 This plan provides prescription drug coverage for a monthly premium, which a person pays in addition to premiums for any other type of Medicare plan they have.

-A Part D plan’s coverage depends on its cost, drug formulary, and the insurance provider.
+A Part D plan’s coverage depends on its cost, its drug formulary, and the insurance provider.

 Different costs

-Medicare does not typically cover 100% of medical costs, and most plans require that a person meets a deductible before Medicare pays for medical services.
+Medicare does not typically cover 100% of medical costs, and most plans require a person to meet a deductible before Medicare pays for medical services.

 Part B also charges a 20% coinsurance on many outpatient services, such as doctor consultations and physical therapy.